folio-org/mod-login-saml/README.md

 The IdP's maximum authentication lifetime must be configured to be smaller or equal to mod-login-saml's maximum authentication lifetime.
-Otherwise the login attempt will fail with a "500 server error" if it into the gap between the two values, see [MODLOGSAML-208](https://folio-org.atlassian.net/browse/MODLOGSAML-208).
+Otherwise the login attempt will fail with a "500 server error" if it falls into the gap between the two values, see [MODLOGSAML-208](https://folio-org.atlassian.net/browse/MODLOGSAML-208).

 The maximum authentication lifetime of mod-login-saml is